cerc-io/stack-orchestrator/app/data/stacks/fixturenet-payments/README.md

 # fixturenet-payments

-Instructions to setup and deploy end-to-end fixturenet-payments stack using [laconic-stack-orchestrator](/README.md#install)
+Instructions to setup and deploy an end-to-end fixturenet-payments stack

 ## Setup